 Helmet Installed Dirt Bike Radio Options

 For hands-free operation, you can consider helmet installed radios.
-You may have seen similar options on the street riding world.
-Some models install directly to the side of the helmet and they include a speaker and a microphone that are installed inside the helmet.
+Surely, you have seen similar options on the street riding world.
+Some models install directly to the side of the helmet.
+Additionally, they include a speaker and a microphone that are installed inside the helmet.

-Typical installation options include a module installed directly to the side of the helmet, with external microphone and speakers either wired or connected using bluetooth technology.
+Typical installation options include a module installed directly to the side of the helmet.
+The external microphone and speakers are installed either inside the helmet with wire connectors or using bluetooth technology.

-After testing different dirt bike helmet radio options, we have found that most of the speakers are uncomfortable in long term use.
+In our testing, we have found that most of the helmet speakers are uncomfortable in long term use.
 Enduro helmets are light, narrow, and heavily padded on the inside.
 The speakers and microphone inside the helmet can put pressure around your ears and cheeks and quickly become uncomfortable.
-We have yet to find a good inside the helmet option that would work for us.
+Surprisingly, we have yet to find a good inside the helmet option that would work for us.

-We recommend a radio with a standard headphone jack option and a bluetooth and then testing helmet speaker configurations and microphone options that best fit your helmet model.
+Firstly, we recommend a radio with a standard headphone jack option and a bluetooth connectivity.
+Secondly, test the helmet speaker configurations and microphone options that best fit your helmet model.
 Small, smart phone style headphones will probably work well.

 Push to Talk or Speech Recognition Options May Help

-You can also test with different style speech recognition enabled radios or additionally add a handlebar mounted push button option to begin talking.
+You can also test with different style speech recognition enabled radios.
+Additionally add a handlebar mounted push button option to begin talking.
 Many speech recognition radios will turn on when riding and revving the dirt bike or breathing heavily inside the helmet.
 This will quickly start annoying anyone on the receiving end of the enduro radio.

 Pros and Cons of Helmet Installed Enduro Radios